Sjc1000/onEVENT/README.md

 # onEVENT

 onEVENT is an event based automation tool for Linux.
 It watches events such as battery percentage, input devices, cpu and even facebook notifications.
-You can specify any Terminal command to run when these event results are what you want them to be.
+You can specify any Terminal command to be run when these event results are what you want them to be.

 ## Command line arguments